Parkland Student: March Was 'Just The Start'

 "Yeah, we finally did the march, and that's something we've all been anticipating for a month now.
 I don't know when or if or how I'll ever get over this," Zeif says of the shooting.
 "I don't want to get over it because I feel like getting over it is sort of forgetting."

-In the fall, Zeif will head off to college at the school he was supposed to attend with Guac.
+In the fall, Zeif will head off to college at the school he was supposed to attend with Oliver.

 "I still want to live the same life I planned before all this, going to college, traveling a lot and starting a family.
 But it's still going to be different.
 Everything's going to be different.
 Nothing's been even close to the same.
 When I'm in my house or at school or driving, everything's different."